 Incorporated in the state of Delaware as a not-for-profit corporation, ACADIA is an all-volunteer organization governed by elected officers, an elected Board of Directors, and appointed ex-officio officers.

-An election is held each spring, at which a new president is chosen (to serve for a year, from the next conference to the one following.
+An election is held each fall, at which a new president is chosen.
+The person elected serves as Vice- President from September 1 until December 31 of their election year; then as President from January 1 until December 31 of the year succeeding their election year; and as Vice President again from January 1 until September 1 of the next following year.
 The President is the organization's chief officer and presides over Board of Directors meetings, appoints ex-officio officers, etc.

 Two rotating groups of 5 representatives, elected from the membership, serve overlapping two-year terms.
 The Board of Directors is responsible for budgeting and policy decisions.

 Various other offices are created from time to time as the President and Board of Directors see fit (secretary, treasurer, technology officer, membership officer, etc.).
 Ex-officio officers are entitled to vote in Board of Directors meetings and contribute vital energy and support to the organization.

 |President||Shelby Doyle, Iowa State Universityemail@example.com|

 |Vice President (Immediate Past President)||Jenny E. Sabin, Cornell Universityfirstname.lastname@example.org|

 |Development Officer||Sina Mostafavifirstname.lastname@example.org|

 |IJAC ACADIA Officer||Dana Cupkovaemail@example.com|

 |Conference and Website Production Assistant||Cameron Nelson|

 ACADIA values the exchange of ideas and knowledge in a welcoming, safe, professional, and respectful environment for all.
 This Code of Conduct has been developed to help us promote these values.